zshi719/2025-Data-24100/class_notes/15_autodocs.md

 mkdocstrings-python==1.12.2
 ```

-Note all of these are required, some of them are specific to the themes that we will play with.
+Not all of these are required, some of them are specific to the themes that we will play with.

 - There are (roughly) three sets of dependencies above:
   - Those relate to the theme will we use (`material` and `terminal`)